-10. Traffic, Transport and Accessibility

-- Provide a transport and accessibility impact assessment, which includes: - an analysis of the existing transport network, including the road hierarchy and any pedestrian, bicycle or public transport infrastructure, current daily and peak hour vehicle movements, and existing performance levels of nearby intersections. - details of the proposed development, including pedestrian and vehicular access arrangements (including swept path analysis of the largest vehicle and height clearances), parking arrangements and rates (including bicycle, end-of-trip facilities and bus/coach facilities), dropoff/pick-up-zone(s) and bus bays (if applicable), and provisions for servicing and loading/unloading. - analysis of the impacts of the proposed development (including justification for the methodology used), including predicted modal split, a forecast of additional daily and peak hour multimodal network flows as a result of the development (using industry standard modelling) and peak movements during events (if relevant), identification of potential traffic impacts on road capacity, intersection performance and road safety (including pedestrian and cyclist conflict) and any cumulative impact from surrounding approved developments. - measures to mitigate any traffic impacts, including details of any new or upgraded infrastructure to achieve acceptable performance and safety, and the timing, viability and mechanisms of delivery (including
+0 details the proposed site planting, including location, number and species of plantings, heights of trees at maturity and proposed canopy coverage.
+0 provides evidence that opportunities to retain significant trees have been explored and/or informs the plan.
+0 demonstrates how the proposed development would: contribute to long term landscape setting in respect of the site and streetscape. mitigate the urban heat island effect and ensure appropriate comfort levels on-site. contribute to the objective of increased urban tree canopy cover. maximise opportunities for green infrastructure, consistent with Greener Places.
+9. Ec ologically Sustainable Development (ESD) ESD Report • ΕP entify how ESD principles (as defined in clause 7(4) of Schedule 2 of the &A Regulation) are incorporated in the design and ongoing operation of development. • Demonstrate how the development will meet or exceed the relevant industry recognised building sustainability and environmental performance standards. • (re cor monstrate how the development minimises greenhouse gas emissions flecting the Government's goal of net zero emissions by 2050) and nsumption of energy, water (including water sensitive urban design) and iterial resources.
+10. Tra affic, Transport and Accessibility Transport and Associativity Impact • Pro ovide a transport and accessibility impact assessment, which includes: Accessibility Impact Assessment 0 an analysis of the existing transport network, including the road hierarchy and any pedestrian, bicycle or public transport infrastructure, current daily and peak hour vehicle movements, and existing performance levels of nearby intersections.
+Construction Traffic Management Plan Green Travel Plan or equivalent 0 details of the proposed development, including pedestrian and vehicular access arrangements (including swept path analysis of the largest vehicle and height clearances, and an explanation of how residents will access facilities and services), parking arrangements and rates (including bicycle and end-of-trip facilities), drop-off/pick-up- zone(s) and bus bays (if applicable), and provisions for servicing and loading/unloading.
+0 analysis of the impacts of the proposed development (including justification for the methodology used), including predicted modal split, a forecast of additional daily and peak hour multimodal network flows as a result of the development (using industry standard modelling), identification of potential traffic impacts on road capacity, intersection performance and road safety (including pedestrian and cyclist conflict) and any cumulative impact from surrounding approved developments.